 - when playing the main lines you are standing on the shoulders of giants, repeating moves and ideas that were found by better players than you are, and that automatically elevates you to the next level;

 - main lines go deeper into the middle-game than side-variations, thus the final positions are easier to handle;

 - when this happens your higher-ranked opponent often faces an unpleasant choice between following a theoretical line to the end, where the final position would leave him with no chances to win, and stepping aside (could be dangerous) by making an inferior move in order to avoid simplifications.

 Note: One could say that this quote is what this website is all about.

-While it is certainly easier to steer the game towards a forced draw, things are not so easy with black.
-Nevertheless, the only viable and reasonable approach is to play main-lines, the sharper the better!
+The only viable and reasonable approach is to play main-lines, the sharper the better!
 The sharper it gets, the less viable choices are left for your opponent to chose from.
 In the optimal case, your opponent has to play a sequence of only moves that you have all analyzed with your engine beforehand, knowing it’s safe.

 Let’s make a list of sharp openings with long forced lines:

 There you have it!
 This is your list of openings to choose from.
 Just picking two of these openings isn’t enough though, because you also need to consider possible transpositions, especially if you want to play the Grünfeld.